Package Leaflet: Information for the User

 Use in children

-For children aged 2 to 5 years, Montelukast Combix 4 mg chewable tablets are available.
+For children from 2 to 5 years of age, Montelukast Combix 4 mg chewable tablets are available.

-For children aged 6 to 14 years, Montelukast Combix 5 mg chewable tablets are available.
+For children from 6 to 14 years of age, Montelukast Combix 5 mg chewable tablets are available.

 Use of other medications

-Some medications may affect the functioning of Montelukast Combix, or Montelukast Combix may affect the functioning of other medications you are using.
+Some medications may affect the functioning of Montelukast Combix, or Montelukast Combix may affect the functioning of other medications that you or your child are using.

-Inform your doctor or pharmacist if you or your child are using or have recently used other medications, including those obtained without a prescription.
+Tell your doctor or pharmacist if you or your child are using or have recently used other medications, even those purchased without a prescription.

-Before taking Montelukast Combix, inform your doctor if you or your child are taking the following medications:
+Before taking Montelukast Combix, tell your doctor if you or your child are taking the following medications:

-Montelukast Combix 5 mg chewable tablets should not be taken with meals; it should be taken at least 1 hour before or 2 hours after meals.
+Montelukast Combix 5 mg chewable tablets should not be taken with meals; they should be taken at least 1 hour before or 2 hours after meals.

 Pregnancy and breastfeeding